dj-nuo/football-roaster-formation/README.md

 1. User inputs the variables in a form of table, for example
 2. User gets roaster of each &quot;switch&quot;, including player names on each team
 3. Some debug information may be presented:
    1. Optimal amount of time between &quot;switches&quot;
    2. Number of minutes every player plays (calculated based on formed roaster)
-    3. Matrix of each player (x-axis) to each player (y-axis), where the intersection shows amount of minutes that each player shall plays with another player
+   3. Matrix of each player (x-axis) to each player (y-axis), where the intersection shows amount of minutes that each player plays with another player on the same team

 **Example** :